-There are no strategic studies identified on the Felixstowe to Midlands route.
+There are no Strategic Studies currently for the Solent to Midlands route.

-National Highways was asked to explore changes to the SRN to ensure the network aligns with RIS2 strategic priorities reflected in the Strategic Business Plan.
+National Highways was asked to explore changes to the SRN to ensure the network aligns with RIS2 strategic priorities reflected in the Strategic Business Plan32.
 This plan relates to improving connections between main urban centres, to international gateways, to peripheral regions (for levelling up) and strategic cross-border routes (to strengthen union connectivity).
 It included a commitment to explore potential asset ownership changes between ourselves and local highway authorities that could be implemented no earlier than the start of RIS3.
 The DfT has produced a shortlist of 18 trunking and two de-trunking candidates, identified following the draft RIS2 public consultation in 2018, for us to assess desirability and viability of asset transfer.
-De-trunking is the process of returning a National Highway's road to the local Highway Authority control and vice versa for trunking.
+Detrunking is the process of returning a National Highways road to the local Highway Authority control and vice versa for trunking.
 These candidates were put forward by a range of external stakeholders including local authorities, Local Enterprise Partnerships and Chambers of Commerce, then shortlisted by the DfT.
-There is ongoing work to review the assessment evidence and recommendations, after which government ministers are expected to announce the candidates that will progress to the detailed development stage, which will be led by National Highways and incorporated in the forward study programme and wider RIS 3 process.
+There is ongoing work to review the assessment evidence and recommendations, after which Government Ministers are expected to announce the candidates that will progress to the detailed development stage, which will be led by National Highways and incorporated in the forward study programme and wider RIS 3 process.